Krapulax80/WC-Onboarding/README.md

 ### Active Directory

-- first the script will collect the basic AD parameters of the user (SAMAccountName, UserPrincipalName, etc.) and a few other AD-specific values (for example alternative proxy/smtp addresses); the logic shuld take care for duplicates, so for example if john.smith SAM is already taken, the user should get john.smith1 as his SAM.
-This will also affect UPN and other names. if the john.smith1 is also taken, john.smith2 will be used, ect.
+- first the script will collect the basic AD parameters of the user (SAMAccountName, UserPrincipalName, etc.) and a few other AD-specific values (for example alternative proxy/smtp addresses); the logic should take care for duplicates, so for example if john.smith SAM is already exists, the user should get john.smith1 as his SAM.
+This will also affect UPN and other names; also it will continue increasing the number, if for example john.smith1, john.smith2 is existing, etc.
-- once all the name values, employee ID, etc. is unique, the script will create a new AD object; most of the settings will come from the provided template user
+- once all the name values, employee ID, etc. are unique, the script will create a new AD object; most of the settings will come from the provided template user
 - the script then going to configure this object:
   - it will set the manager of the new user to match to the template account
     - it will provide JBA Access (a custom program relying on a custom AD attribute) to the user